|Axalp Experience and Guide Axalp 2005 Axalp 2006 Axalp 2007|

 |How did it all begin?

-During World War II Switzerland's neutrality was threatened with frequent border violations as Swiss, German and Allied aircraft were all involved in aerial combat over Swiss territory.
+During World War Two Switzerland's neutrality was threatened with frequent border violations as Swiss, German and Allied aircraft were all involved in aerial combat over Swiss territory.
 Alpine airfields were constructed, notably at Turtman (closed December 2003) and Meiringen, where caverns were carved into the mountains to house it's military aircraft.
 During this period, in 1942 and 1943, the Ebenfluh firing range was put in to service.

-To this day, the range is in regular use for the training of pilots in low level flying in a mountain environment and for live firing of ammunition at ground erected targets.
+To this day, the range is in regular use for the training of pilots in low-level flying in a mountain environment and for live firing of ammunition at ground erected targets.
 The Ebenfluh range is in operation from October 1 till April 30, with a break over Christmas.
 The event has been held in October for many years with the exception of 2004, when the Swiss Air Force wanted to commemorate their 90th anniversary in style.
 The resulting 'Air 04' air show at Payerne, attracted 275,000 people and 150 aircraft from eleven countries a similar show is planned for 2014 and Axalp will be postponed for a year.